This page was last updated on 07 May, 2021.

 Detailed Tourist Information

-All visitors should take particular care in the days prior to their departure to the Faroe Islands.
-Most people will be travelling from countries where there are currently high infection rates, which means they should take extra precautions.
-Careful conduct at this time is crucial
+-Visitors should take care in the days prior to their departure to the Faroe Islands.
+In particular, those travelling from countries with high infection rates.

-Everyone travelling to the Faroe Islands is advised to be tested for COVID-19 three days before departure.
-This means than anyone with access to testing should be tested in order to reduce the risk of bringing the infection to the Faroe Islands.
+-Travellers to the Faroe Islands are advised to test for COVID-19 three days before departure.
+This will reduce the risk of bringing the infection to the Faroe Islands.

 Shopping: Special emphasis should be placed on social distancing hand and hygiene and.
 It is advisable that only one person in the household does the shopping, rather than going several together.
 It is also advisable to go shopping when there are fewer people.
 Face masks are recommended when a lot of people are in a shop.
 If you have come to the Faroe Islands from abroad, you should not go shopping at all until you have received a negative result from the test that you should take 6 days after arrival.